-Let’s look at an example to illustrate the no cost refinance program:
+Let’s look at an example of a typical no cost refinance program:

 No cost refinance: 6.5% mortgage rate, NO fees.

 Standard refinance: 6% mortgage rate, $7,500 in fees.

 Imagine you’re able to qualify for a mortgage at an interest rate of 6% on a $500,000 loan, paying a point to the lender and another $2,500 in closing costs, totaling $7,500.
-While this may seem like a large upfront cost, the trade-off may be a lower interest rate.
+While this may seem like a large upfront cost, the trade-off should be a lower interest rate.

 Assuming you make the interest-only payment each month, you’ll pay an additional $200 a month, or roughly $2,400 more annually if you select the no cost option at an interest rate of 6.5%.